Nez21/NovelTL/src/main/nodes/accuracy-editor.prompt.md

   - If `A > B`: Flag if B speaks to A using slang or disrespect (unless Source is explicitly insulting).
 Include the paragraph ID.
   - If `A < B`: Flag if B speaks to A using excessive honorifics or stiff formality (unless Source is ironic).
 Include the paragraph ID.

+### Constraints

+1. **Justified Character Breaks:** If `Scene Context` (e.g., "Drunk") conflicts with Character History (e.g., "Polite"), the Scene Context wins.
+Do not flag rude speech if the character is drunk.

+2. **Literal Idioms:** If the draft translates an idiom dynamically (e.g., "Eating Vinegar" -> "Jealousy"), this is Correct.
+Only flag if the translator made it literal (e.g., actually drinking vinegar) when the context implies abstract emotion.

 ## Output Requirements

 - **CRITICAL:** For every error you report, you MUST include the exact paragraph ID (`[P#]`) from the `Source Segment` where the error occurs.
 - Extract the paragraph ID from the source text where the problematic content appears.
 - If an error spans multiple paragraphs, report each paragraph ID separately or use the primary paragraph ID where the error is most evident.

-### Negative Constraints (DO NOT FLAG)

-1. **Justified Character Breaks:** If `Scene Context` (e.g., "Drunk") conflicts with Character History (e.g., "Polite"), the Scene Context wins.
-Do not flag rude speech if the character is drunk.

-2. **Literal Idioms:** If the draft translates an idiom dynamically (e.g., "Eating Vinegar" -> "Jealousy"), this is Correct.
-Only flag if the translator made it literal (e.g., actually drinking vinegar) when the context implies abstract emotion.